Expecting to Fly (album)

-Expecting to Fly is the debut studio album by the Bluetones.
-It was released on 12 February 1996, knocking Oasis's (What's the Story) Morning Glory? off the number-one spot in the UK Albums Chart for a week.
-The album is certified Platinum by the BPI.
-Its singles were "Bluetonic", "Slight Return" and "Cut Some Rug".
+Expecting to Fly is the debut studio album by the English indie rock band the Bluetones, released on 12 February 1996 by A&M Records.
+Produced by Hugh Jones, it knocked Oasis's (What's the Story) Morning Glory? off the number one spot in the UK Albums Chart for a week.
+Named after the 1967 Buffalo Springfield single, the album was certified Platinum by the British Phonographic Industry (BPI) in March 1998.
+Its singles were "Bluetonic", "Slight Return", and "Cut Some Rug".